omar573/bbb-unet/README.md

 ### Results

 The trained model achieves good results with 97% accuracy.
-Here is a sample visualization to illustrate the successful implementation of Unet on BBB microscopy images:
+This visualization illustrates the successful implementation of Unet on BBB microscopy images:

 ![img/with_fitc.gif](img/with_fitc.gif)